OUTER JOIN

 -- ----- 50 Manager

 Suppose we want to return the employee with ID<30.
-To do that, add a WHERE clause to include only rows with ID<30 from EmployeeName table.
+To do that, add a WHERE clause to include only rows with ID<30 from the EmployeeName table.

 Query using ON or WHERE